naomi-rc/lighthouselabs-coding-challenge/November2019/README.md

 There are three kinds of possible vehicles: regular cars, small cars, and motorcycles.
 Regular cars can only park in R spots.
 Small cars can park in R or S spots.
 Motorcycles can park in R, S, or M spots.
 In the array of parking spots, spots are written in both lower-case and upper-case.
 An upper-case letter means that the particular spot is AVAILABLE, while lower-case letters mean that the spot is UNAVAILABLE.
 Our function must return an array with the coordinates of the spot as an [X, Y] pair.
 See the example input and output below for an illustration.
 Note: There may be multiple available spots for a particular vehicle.
 It does not matter which spot your function chooses, as long as the spot is available.
 And if there are no available spots, remember to return false.

+## Challenge #11 - You Can't Hurry Transit
+You can't hurry love, or local transit in Codeville.
+While you've been hard at work on a solution to the larger transit woes, you've decided to implement a new system to at least be a little more transparent about wait times.
+The city will be installing a smart screen, at the busiest bus stop in town, that will show the estimated arrival times for each of the buses that stop there.
+### Instructions
+For this challenge, we'll implement a function called busTimes().
+This function will calculate the arrival time for a collection of buses based on their current speed and distance from the stop.
+It will receive an object called buses, which contains a series of objects for each bus, with the distance of the bus and the speed that the bus is traveling at.
+Our function should return a new object that shows how long until each bus arrives at the stop.